Please note this blog is no longer updated. (Click here to find my new blog address).

 Optional additions: (I always add these without fail, but vegetarians know that they will still be yummy without bacon and chicken stock or broth)

-1/4 pound fatback, bacon or other fatty meat, 5 slices of bacon is a good amount to use
+1/4 pound fatback, bacon or other fatty meat, 5 slices of bacon is a good amount to use1/8 teaspoon ground cumin

 1 tablespoon chile powder